PantagrueLLM/Jargon/README.md

 ### Benchmark evaluation

 Evaluation scripts for the fine-tuning benchmarks described in the paper are provided in the `evaluation` directory.
-Simply install the requirements and run any script with the `-h` flag for details on how to execute the tasks.

 ## Citation